 If you’re looking to pair your morning brew with a sweet treat, this is your spot.
 Home to Food Network Champion, Chef Maeve, Sugar and Scribe has a strong reputation in the bakery world and was voted the best bakery in 2017 by San Diego Magazine and La Jolla Village News.

 The petit fours are as beautiful as they are delicious, the bread selection is made in-house daily, and the selection of cupcakes, cookies, scones, danishes, muffins and macarons make for a difficult choice when deciding what to pick.

 Grab a table on the front patio or back dining room to order from the breakfast and lunch menu which serves a mix of American and Irish classics.
 If you’re just looking for coffee and a treat, order what you want to-go from the bakery and coffee bar.

 Since Sugar and Scribe is a full-service restaurant, this really isn’t a place to just order a coffee and work on your laptop like the other La Jolla coffee shops on this list.

 In my personal opinion, any city worth visiting MUST have a solid coffee game and La Jolla is no exception.
 Each of these La Jolla coffee shops is a winner in both coffee and atmosphere and absolutely worth a visit.
 Try one of all five of my favorite coffee shops in La Jolla!

-Are you a coffee shop addict?
+Are you a coffee addict?
 See my other coffee shop posts!

-Are you a La Jolla native or visit often?
+Are you a SoCal native or visit often?
 Let me know your favorite coffee shops in La Jolla in the comments below!